JanelleLemus/JanelleLemus/README.md

-<h1><br/>Welcome to my <a href="https://github.com/JanelleLemus">IT Portfolio</a> 👨‍💻 I'm Janelle, a Cybersecurity Analysis in training.
+<h1><br/>Welcome to my <a href="https://github.com/JanelleLemus">IT Portfolio</a> 👨‍💻 I'm Janelle, a Cybersecurity Analyst in training.
 I am extremely passionate about working in the IT field, I enjoy learning new skills and problem solving difficult scenarios.
 My goal is to become an Expert Ethical Hacker</h1>

 <h2>💬 Projects In The Works:</h2>